Vichai Srivaddhanaprabha: Kasper Schmeichel says crash will always stay with him

 'We wanted to be together'

-Schmeichel joined Leicester in 2011, the summer after Srivaddhanaprabha had bought the club.
+Schmeichel joined Leicester in 2011, the summer after Srivaddhanaprabha bought the club.

-The Denmark international has since played over 300 games for the Foxes and was a huge figure in Leicester's 2015-16 title-winning season, when the Foxes triumphed despite having odds of 5,000-1 at the start of the campaign.
+The Denmark international has since played more than 300 games for the Foxes and was a huge figure in Leicester's 2015-16 title-winning season, when they triumphed despite having odds of 5,000-1 at the start of the campaign.

-Schmeichel said he was "shaking" in the warm-up at Cardiff and he was clearly emotional as the Leicester playing squad and staff stood on the centre circle before kick-off to observe a minute's silence.
+Schmeichel said he was "shaking" in the warm-up at Cardiff and he was clearly emotional as the Leicester playing squad and staff stood on the centre circle before kick-off to observe the silence.

 "It was tough," Schmeichel said.
 "But we wanted to do it for the chairman and his family.
 We wanted to be together about this, because we've all lost what feels like a family member.